JamesHow1ett/react_quiz_app/README.md

  -  User story: When I answer incorrectly, I can see my results and try again
  -  User story: I can try again
  -  User story (optional): I can see the highest score I have ever had
+ -  User story (optional): I can see the round countdown

 ## How To Use